-Dietary assessments were categorized as “strict” (patients with no transgression detected) or no adherents (by sources: transgression by foods with potential gluten sources or by traces: patients with potential intake of gluten traces).
+Dietary assessments were categorized as “strict” (patients with no transgression detected) or no adherence (by sources: transgression by foods with potential gluten sources or by traces: patients with potential intake of gluten traces).
 Gluten immunogenic peptidesin stool by enzyme-linked immunosorbent assay<0.156: no gluten excretion detected.
-NA: No adherents;ND: Not determined and excluded from analysis; –ve: Negative result; +ve: Positive result; DGP: Deamidated gliadin peptide; GIP: Gluten immunogenic peptides; ELISA: Enzyme-linked immunosorbent assay; PoCT: Point-of-care test.
+NA: No adherence;ND: Not determined and excluded from analysis; –ve: Negative result; +ve: Positive result; DGP: Deamidated gliadin peptide; GIP: Gluten immunogenic peptides; ELISA: Enzyme-linked immunosorbent assay; PoCT: Point-of-care test.

-Table 4Celiac serology, dietary adherence assessed by dietary report and gluten immunogenic peptide excretion tests in samples from with celiac disease not responding to the gluten-free diet (symptomatic cases)
+Table 4Celiac serology, dietary adherence assessed by dietary report and gluten immunogenic peptide excretion tests in samples from patients with celiac disease not responding to the gluten-free diet (symptomatic cases)